Migrate from public base images to hardened container images: a step-by-step guide (2026)

 Custom packages missing command not found for curl, bash, git Hardened runtime intentionally omits these Move into a multi-stage builder (with -dev or upstream image), or add via custom assembly / a private APK repo

-A safe rollout is a six-stage pipeline discipline.
-Pick the lowest-risk pilot workload, multi-stage your build to keep upstream tooling out of production, swap one FROM line at a time, pin the new image by digest, run it through dev → staging → canary → blue-green → 100% gates, and ship a written rollback plan with every wave.
+A safe rollout is a staged pipeline discipline.
+Pick a low-risk pilot workload, use multi-stage builds to keep upstream tooling out of production, swap one base at a time, pin the new image by digest, run it through dev -> staging -> canary -> blue-green -> 100%, and keep a written rollback plan for every wave.

 Pick the Lowest-Risk Pilot Workload First

-A workload is a bad pilot when it is stateful (Postgres or Redis with persistent volumes), runs cron or batch jobs (test surface is sparse), or carries a customer-facing SLA in the next 30 days.
+A workload is a poor pilot when it is stateful, runs sparse cron or batch workloads, lacks automated rollback, or carries a near-term customer-facing SLA risk.

 Use a Multi-Stage Build to Keep Upstream Tooling Out of Production